scacela/oci-get-vnics/README.md

-# get-vnics
+# oci-get-vnics

-get-vnics enables you to get the ocids of all vnics that are associated with a VCN.
+oci-get-vnics enables you to get the ocids of all vnics that are associated with a VCN.

 Instructions: